benwmaddox/DataAccessGeneration/readme.md

 ### Changes
 #### TBD (V1.20)
 * Always including output parameters even if default value is defined.
+* If the first 2 characters are uppercase, don't change the first character to lowercase for parameters

 #### 2023-03-27 (V1.19)
 * Added using statement for command objects to ensure they are disposed.